sattenapalliakhilesh/sattenapalliakhilesh/README.md

 ## 🚀 What I Do

 - 🗂️ Program & Portfolio Management — I've run over $10M worth of enterprise programs throughout my career.
-Messy stakeholders, impossible deadlines, shifting priorities — been there,  sorted it, shipped it.
+Complex stakeholders, impossible deadlines, shifting priorities — been there, sorted it, shipped it.
 - 🤖 Applied AI Engineering — I build agentic AI pipelines from scratch.
 Designed a multi-step AI agent using LangChain, Claude Haiku + Sonnet, Serper API, and vector search — where Claude acts as both the search agent and writing agent, with Python enforcing hard business rules in between.
 Real architecture, real engineering, actually ships.
 - 🎯 Delivery Leadership — 11 years of making sure what gets planned actually gets built.
-Agile, SAFe, hybrid — I don't really care about the framework, I care about the outcome.
+Agile, SAFe, hybrid — the framework matters, and picking the right one for the right context is half the battle.
+The other half is actually delivering.

 ---